 Promote collaborative fact-finding and understanding of scientific results at local, regional, and state levels.

-Spread awareness of results to stakeholders, decision-makers, and the public through:
+Spread awareness of results to stakeholders, decision-makers, and the public through field tours, the internet, workshops and conferences, scientific journals, and other user-friendly formats.

 Membership and Committee Structure